djeada/Git-Notes/notes/points_of_confusion.md

 ## Confusing interface

 Any action you wish to take, no matter how basic, will be achievable in a variety of ways, with no single approach being superior to all others.
-It is sometimes necessary to issue a command with an unusual combination of exotic flags.
+When trying to complete even a simple task, it may be required to execute a command with an uncommon combination of exotic flags.
-More examples may be found by searching stackoverflow for common git questions and examining the most upvoted responses.
+More examples may be found by searching stackoverflow for common Git questions and examining the most upvoted responses.